 Please contact us to find out more and to reserve your seat.

 MFS is moving to Moodle which is an online training platform used by tertiary educators such as Monash University and Australian National University.
 Moodle allows for our students to interact with their instructors and peers, and complete set work from the instructors.
 Having our own MFS Moodle website allows us to put portions of our courses online for the students to view the content, do quizzes, watch videos and interact with each other on a forum if they have questions which they want to ask one another.
 This does not take away from any of the classroom teaching, but is a tool in addition to this.
 It gives students access to documents and support even while studying at home.

-The aviation for Women conference is an initiative dedicated to support a higher representation of women in Aviation/Aerospace.
+The annual Women's Forum is an initiative dedicated to support a higher representation of women in Aviation/Aerospace.
 This is an opportunity for prospective female aviators to speak directly with women in the industry.
-Hosted by MFS every year, contact us to find out about the next event.
+Hosted by MFS and Australian Womens Pilots’ Association every year, contact us for more information about the next event.